top of page

 You need a climbing instructor

 If all I have written above concerning safety is not totally clear for you, you can contact me to have a climbing session.
 I can provide a refresher if you haven’t climbed outside in a while or if you are new to climbing outdoors I can teach you everything you need to know to climb safely on the rock and enjoy your trip.
+Perhaps you’d like to improve your climbing technique, discover new routes, or take on challenges on the best climbs suited to your level.
+I offer daily climbing sessions as well as custom made climbing courses (beginner, intermediate/advanced) from April to November.

 OTHER ACTIVITIES